QScience/qtr/README.md

 Usage
 ---

-You can access the demonstration page at ``/qtrdemo``.
+You can access the demonstration page at ``/qtr/demo``.
+The parameters can be set at ``/qtr/settings``.

 To Do
 ---

- - Being able to set parameters through the administration interface

- - Load the data from the database
+ - Load the data from the database and other sources

  - Optimizations